Geeteshgit/genpalette/README.md

 # 🎨 GenPalette

 **GenPalette** is an AI-powered color palette generation and visualization tool, built for developers and designers.
-It enables users to effortlessly create beautiful and cohesive color themes for UI/UX design using the power of **Gemini AI** or choose preferable colors randomly.
+It enables users to effortlessly create beautiful and cohesive color themes for UI/UX design using the power of **Gemini AI** or generate colors randomly.
 Whether you're building a website, app, or brand, GenPalette helps you generate, visualize, save, and manage stunning palettes and individual colors in real-time—making it an essential tool in any modern design or development workflow.

 ## 🚀 Features